 <compressed_BZIP2> is compressed (method 4: BZIP2).
 Data type: <CELL>

-Applying ZSTD compression to a copy of the BZIP2-compressed map:
+Applying ZSTD compression to a copy of the BZIP2-compressed map from above:

 # compression of map using ZSTD compression